-Maximum Motorsports continues our tradition of designing and manufacturing the finest double-adjustable Caster/Camber Plates with this version for the latest generation Mustang.
-Offering the same great functionality that our Caster/Camber Plates have long been famous for, Maximum Motorsports has once again set an industry standard!
+Maximum Motorsports continues our tradition of designing and manufacturing the finest doubleadjustable Caster/Camber Plates with this version for the latest generation Mustang.
+Offering the same great functionality that our Caster/Camber Plates have long been famous for, Maximum Motorsports has once again set an industry standard.

-A must for any lowered S197 Mustang, the MM Caster/Camber Plates have separate adjustments for both camber and caster, and provide the largest continuous range of alignment settings possible.
+A must for any lowered 2011+ Mustang, the MM Caster/Camber Plates have separate adjustments for both camber and caster, and provide the largest continuous range of alignment settings possible.
 This allows correction of the excessive negative camber caused by lowering.
 Even a Mustang lowered as much as 2.5 inches can still be aligned to factory specifications.

-- 1.6-degree continuous range of camber adjustment provides alignment correction on lowered cars, and is adjustable without affecting caster. - 0.7-degree continuous range of caster adjustment provides correction for OEM production tolerances. - Caster and camber are easily adjusted at the top of the strut tower. - The range of suspension travel can be shifted, allowing for additional bump travel on lowered cars. - Teflon® lined spherical bearing eliminates deflection and precisely locates the strut shaft, while still allowing the required articulation. - High-tech composite thrust bearing transfers the spring load into the strut tower. - All parts are either plated or powder coated for great looks and long lasting protection. - Lifetime warranty against spherical bearing or plate failure.
+- 1.6-degree continuous range of camber adjust-• ment provides alignment correction on lowered cars, and is adjustable without affecting caster. - 0.7-degree continuous range of caster adjust-• ment provides correction for OEM production tolerances. - Caster and camber are easily adjusted at the top • of the strut tower. - Teflon® lined spherical bearing eliminates • deflection and precisely locates the strut shaft, while still allowing the required articulation. - All parts are either plated or powder coated for • great looks and long lasting protection. - Lifetime warranty against spherical bearing or • plate failure.